nanobox-io/nanobox-guides/articles/php/symfony/add-a-database.md

 #### Configure Symfony

-Symfony configuration is applied in layers, and by default an `app/config/parameters.yml` file is generated for database configuration.
-We will need to replace this with a `parameters.php` file so we can pull connection information from environment variables.
+By default Symfony generates a `app/config/parameters.yml` file for database configuration.

-Create a `parameters.php` file with the connection information:
+Instead, create an `app/config/parameters.php` where the nanobox environment variables will be used to connect.

 <div class="meta" data-class="configFile" data-run="app/config/parameters.php"></div>

 ```php
 <?php